casact/chainladder-python/README.md

 To install using pip:
 `pip install chainladder`

-Note: This package has been tested with Python 3.6 and later.
+Note: This package requires Python 3.6 and later.

 ## Documentation